 - Setting up a Trust: The recent announcement from HMRC (29 July 2024) was vague on the grandfathering of old trusts.
 It seems like there will be some transitional relief for trusts set up prior to April 2025, but this will eventually go away.

-- Insurance: This isn’t a solution per se, more of an option to mitigate any potential UK IHT, see further details here.
+- Insurance: This isn’t a solution per se, more of an option to mitigate any potential UK IHT, see further details within our protecting against inheritance tax guide.

 - QCB (Qualifying Corporate Bonds) Portfolio: Given the tax-exempt status of QCBs, it may be good timing to restructure your assets into QCBs.
-If capital gains rates are to increase, this could offer a much more attractive net return than assets subject to CGT, see further details here.
+If capital gains rates are to increase, this could offer a much more attractive net return than assets subject to CGT, see further details here in our dedicated guide.

 UK Resident / UK Domicile Planning